kanisterio/kanister/docs_new/tutorial.md

     `helm init`
 - docker
 - A running Kanister controller.
 See [install](install)
+- Proper RBAC configured for the Kanister controller.
+See [RBAC Configuration](rbac)
 - Access to an S3 bucket and credentials.

 ## Example Application